Class-Based Views#

 The shipped AsyncSessionDep / SessionDep aliases carry Depends, so they keep working unchanged.
 The request attribute on BaseRestView relies on the special-type rule.
 Any custom dependency declared on a view class must use the Annotated[X, Depends(...)] form unless it’s one of the bare-injectable types.

-This rule is what makes mixins safe to write: a mixin can declare what it requires from its host class (session, request, helper methods) without accidentally shadowing the host’s wiring.
+This makes mixins safe: a mixin can declare what it expects from its host without shadowing the host’s wiring.
 See Composing views with mixins for the mixin pattern.

 When to use View directly#